mikemartinez99/Ifetroban/README.md

 install.packages("ggplot2")
 ```

+If prompted to update some/all/or no packages, type `a` to update all packages to allow compatibility.

 ## Directories
 To use this code, clone this github repository in your working directory (whatever folder your R file is)

 **1.** Enter your terminal

 **2.** Navigate to your working directory using the `cd` command

 **3.** Clone this repository to the working directory using the following code: